 Having your website suited to be the most comfortable in usage is one of the goals of custom coding.
-This way you can ensure, that user experience is 100% as it is designed by your strategy, and which allows you to be better than your competition in delivering exactly what is needed to your client.
-Sometimes you are using Joomla or WordPress plugin, which is almost perfect – core override would allow you to ensure, that it is fully perfect.
+This way you can ensure that the user experience is 100% as it is designed by your strategy.
+It also allows you to be better than your competition in delivering exactly what your client needs.
+Sometimes you are using a Joomla or WordPress plugin, which is almost perfect – core override would allow you to ensure that it is fully perfect.
 Should you do it?

 At the end of the day, all was done – but she received a phone call.
 What is going on with the website?
 The contact form is looking completely different!
 Also, business postings are not displaying half of the information!

 What the hell – Jude thought.
-Since she was inexperienced, she never encountered such bad practice, as hacking core files – and that’s exactly a trap, which the previous developer left for her.
+Since she was inexperienced, she never encountered such bad practice, as hacking core files.
+Unfortunately, that’s exactly a trap, which the previous developer left for her.
 The website could not be updated without manually searching for files, checking differences and applying them to the newest plugin versions!
-Furthermore, neither plugins were written properly, nor hacks were done according to the framework model – which lead to a lot of confusion.
+Furthermore, neither plugins were written properly, nor hacks were done according to the framework model.
+This situation led to a lot of confusion.

 Are there other ways besides hacking core to make simple code adjustments, if you are not a plugin owner?
 Of course there are:

 - You can collaborate with the original developer.
 Send him a message, with your changes to core prepared.
 If a developer is caring, he will review your code and append it to the core plugin.
 With the next plugin version, you will have the functionality you need!
 Minus is, it will take some time before your changes appear in the public repository